Green Moong Dal Recipe

 Dal (lentil) is an integral part of Indian cuisine.
 Every Indian home makes a lentil dish for everyday meals.

-There are multiple ways in which dal can be made, and in today’s post, I am sharing my Homestyle Green Moong Dal Recipe (Chilka Mung Dal).
+There are multiple ways to make dal, and in today’s post, I am sharing my North Indian home-style Green Moong Dal Recipe (Chilka Mung Dal).

-This green mung dal is super easy to make, loaded with vegetarian protein, and comes together in under an hour with minimal effort.
+This green mung dal is super easy to make and comes together in under an hour with minimal effort.

 Serve it with sabzi, phulka, rice, and raita on the side for a simple everyday Indian-style meal.